Maps

 // Overriding one of the existing key-value pairslet oldVal1 = fizz.replaceGet(7, 68); // key 7 now points to value 68oldVal1; // 70

-// Trying to replace the value in a non-existing key-value pair will do nothinglet oldVal2 = fizz.replaceGet(8, 68); // no key 8, so nothing was alteredoldVal2; // null
+// Trying to replace the value of a non-existing key-value pair will do nothinglet oldVal2 = fizz.replaceGet(8, 68); // no key 8, so nothing was alteredoldVal2; // null

 If the given value is null